SzakSolTam/SZAKSOLCRM_8.3GA/USAGE.md

-# Instruction to run vtigercrm in Docker
+# Instruction to run Vtiger CRM with Docker

 ## Requirements